-The City will arrange to provide eligible employees required to wear safety footwear with an annual payment of \$103.00.
+The City will arrange to provide eligible employees required to wear safety footwear with an annual payment of one hundred and ten dollars (\$110.00).
 Eligibility will be determined on the same basis as for protective clothing and that being permanent employees as well as temporary and seasonal employees who work nine months or more in one year or any employee hired on or before January 1, 1995.
-Refuse Section Equipment Operator III's are eligible to receive an additional \$103.00.
 Payments for eligible employees will be made in January where practicable.
-Additional payment for Operator III's will be made by June 30th.

-Tool Insurance
+Tool insurance

-Tool losses are subject to a \$25.00 deductible.
+Tool losses are subject to a twenty-five dollar (\$25.00) deductible.
 The City shall pay 100% of tool insurance.